 Diving in Moalboal Cebu – by Per Edin Licensed under CC BY 2.0 via Wikimedia Commons

-There are 10 diving sites found in Moalboal Cebu namely, Pescador Island, Panagsama Beach, Copton Point, Dolphin House, White Beach, Toble Reef, Talisay Wall, Tongo point, Kasai Point and Marine Sanctuary.
+There are 10 diving sites found in Moalboal Cebu namely, Pescador Island, Panagsama Beach, Compton Point, Dolphin House, White Beach, Toble Reef, Talisay Wall, Tongo point, Kasai Point, and Marine Sanctuary.

 A domestic flight from Manila to Mactan is to fastest way to get to Cebu.
 After getting to Mactan, catch a ride to any bus heading South Cebu then tell the driver to drop you off in Moalboal.